 Food that is improperly stored and prepared beyond temperature thresholds is a food safety risk.
 These conditions can advance pathogen growth and increase the risk of spoilage.
-The availability of temperature logs help prevent rejections or recalls, which further helps the company avoid steep losses and potential business closure.
+The availability of temperature logs helps prevent rejections or recalls, which further helps the company avoid steep losses and potential business closures.

 Maintaining proper temperature levels is crucial in medical care.
-It is also crucial in demonstrating compliance to standards set by the CDC, FDA, HACCP, and State Boards of Pharmacy.
+It is also crucial in demonstrating compliance with standards set by the CDC, FDA, HACCP, and State Boards of Pharmacy.
 Incorrect temperature of medical storage areas containing medications or vaccines can result in drug degradation which weakens or compromises drug effects to users.
-Pharmaceutical products that are not kept within their safe temperature range during shipment can become life threatening and will be recalled.
+Pharmaceutical products that are not kept within their safe temperature range during shipment can become life-threatening and will be recalled.

 Infection Prevention and Control

-Because of COVID-19, recording visitor or staff temperature logs has become vital in commercial establishments and workplaces as it is key to help create a strong foundation for contact tracing.
+Because of COVID-19, recording visitor or staff temperature logs has become vital in commercial establishments and workplaces as it is key to helping create a strong foundation for contact tracing.

 Transport and Logistics

-Unsold perishable goods will be disposed of if they are not stored with the right storage temperature during transit.
-Food and pharmaceutical industries rely on temperature controlled logistics or cold chain to maintain the integrity of their products.
+Unsold perishable goods will be disposed of if they are not stored at the right storage temperature during transit.
+Food and pharmaceutical industries rely on temperature-controlled logistics or cold chains to maintain the integrity of their products.

 Employee Temperature Log Sheet